IN-CORE/incore-docs/manual/source/getting_started.md

     To execute cells one by one you can just select the first cell and click the **Run** button/command at the top, or from the menu
     `Run > Run All Cells command`.

-    A **memphis_bldg_dmg_result.csv** file will appear after a short time in the left pane.
+    A **memphis_bldg_dmg_result.csv** file will appear after a short time in the left panel.

     There is little indication that analysis is running except by either looking at the Notebook file and seeing the [*] for the
     cell where that block of code is being executed.

-8. You can view the resulting csv datataset directly by converting it into Pandas DataFrame:
+8. You can view the resulting datataset directly in IN-CORE Lab by double clicking the csv file in the left panel or by converting csv to Pandas DataFrame in the Notebook itself:
     ```
     # Retrieve result dataset
     result = bldg_dmg.get_output_dataset("result")